Web Scraping with Selenium and Python Tutorial + Example Project

 Currently, it's one of two available protocols for web browser automation (the other being Chrome Devtools Protocol) and while it's an older protocol it's still capable and perfectly viable for web scraping - let's take a look at what can it do!

-Selenium webdriver for python can be installed through pip command:
+Selenium webdriver for python can be installed using the pip command:

 $ pip install selenium